 A fund is a fiscal and accounting entity with a self-balancing set of accounts.
 It records changes in cash and other financial resources, together with all related liabilities and residual equities or balances.
-Funds are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations (National Council on Governmental Accounting Statement 1, $\P$ 2).
+Funds are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations [National Council on Governmental Accounting Statement 1 (as amended), ¶2].

 - 00X Permanent Funds.
-Permanent funds should be used to account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs that is, for the benefit of the government or its citizenry [Governmental Accounting Standards Board (GASB) 54, ¶35]. - 100 General Fund.
-The general fund should be used to account for and report all financial resources not accounted for and reported in another fund (GASB 54, ¶ 29). - 2XX Debt Service Funds.
+Permanent funds should be used to account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs. - 100 General Fund.
+The general fund should be used to account for and report all financial resources not accounted for and reported in another fund. - 2XX Debt Service Funds.
 Debt service funds are used to account for and report financial resources that are restricted, committed or assigned to expenditures for principal and interest.
 Debt service funds should be used to report resources if legally mandated.
-Financial resources that are being accumulated for principal and interest maturing in future years also should be reported in debt service funds (GASB 54, ¶34). - 210 SBE/COBI Bonds.
-State Board of Education (SBE) and Capital Outlay Bond Indebtedness (COBI) bonds issued by the SBE on behalf of the school district under Article XII, section 9 of the Constitution of the State of Florida. - 220 Special Act Bonds.
+Financial resources that are being accumulated for principal and interest maturing in future years also should be reported in debt service funds. - 210 SBOE/COBI Bonds.
+State Board of Education (SBOE) and Capital Outlay Bond Indebtedness (COBI) bonds issued by the SBOE on behalf of the school district under Article XII, section 9 of the Constitution of the State of Florida. - 220 Special Act Bonds.
 Bonds or revenue certificates issued by the school district pursuant to authority granted by special acts of the legislature. - 230 Sections 1011.14 and 1011.15, F.S., Loans.
-Loans negotiated under authority of sections 1011.14 and 1011.15, Florida Statutes (F.S.). - 240 Motor Vehicle Revenue Bonds.
+Loans negotiated under authority of ss.
+1011.14 and 1011.15, Florida Statutes (F.S.). - 240 Motor Vehicle Revenue Bonds.
 Bonds issued under this expired authority. - 250 District Bonds.
-Bonds issued by the school district, as authorized by vote of the people of the school district. - 291-298 Other Debt Service. - 299 American Recovery and Reinvestment Act Economic Stimulus Debt Service.
-Debt service for America Recovery and Reinvestment Act (ARRA) school construction bonds.
+Bonds issued by the school district, as authorized by vote of the people of the school district. - 291-298 Other Debt Service. - 299 American Recovery and Reinvestment Act (ARRA) Economic Stimulus Debt Service.
+Debt service for ARRA school construction bonds.